-The Council's Sustainable Development and Climate Change Strategy (SDCCS) 2017-2022 sets out our overall approach to sustainable development and addresses the challenges and opportunities of climate change.
-It outlines the changes in sustainable development and climate change policy since the publication of the last strategy, and the Council's strategic outcomes for sustainable development and climate change over the next five years.
-This is the Council's third strategy; the first was published in 2007.
-(Sustainable Development and Climate Change Strategy 2017-2022).
-The sustainable development and climate change strategy is currently being renewed, with a new strategy to be ready for publication by April 2022.
+The Council's Sustainable Development and Climate Change Strategy (SDCCS) 2017-2022 set out our overall approach to sustainable development and challenges and opportunities of climate change.
+It outlined the changes in sustainable development and climate change policy since the publication of the last strategy, and the Council's strategic outcomes for sustainable development and climate change over a five year period.
+This was the Council's third strategy, the first was published in 2007, and covers the actions taken throughout the reporting period FY 2021-22 for this report.